justme-1968/homebridge-fhem/README.md

-          each list entry consists of a : separated pair of from and to values each from value can be a literal value or a regex of the form /regex/ each to value can be a literal value or a homekit defined term for this characteristic
+          each list entry consists of a : separated pair of from and to values each from value can be a literal value or a regex of the form /regex/ each to value can be a literal value or a homekit defined term for this characteristic if to is exaktly # then it is set to the current value. usefull for regex ranges
 - valueOn, valueOff: the reading values that are mapped to the true/false resp. on/off states in homekit. shotcut for values if only one is given all values not matching this one are automaticaly mapped to the other
 - default: value to use if no reading is found or if none of values/valueOn/valueOff matches